Riding the Trend or Protecting Profits | Fortive Corporation (FTV)

 FTV’s Market Performance

-FTV stocks went up by 1.23% for the week, with a monthly drop of -5.32% and a quarterly performance of -16.92%, while its annual performance rate touched -12.92%.
-The volatility ratio for the week stands at 1.98% while the volatility levels for the past 30 days are set at 2.96% for Fortive Corporation.
-The simple moving average for the period of the last 20 days is -0.54% for FTV stocks with a simple moving average of -15.53% for the last 200 days.
+FTV stocks went down by -0.64% for the week, with a monthly drop of -5.09% and a quarterly performance of -19.86%, while its annual performance rate touched -14.06%.
+The volatility ratio for the week stands at 1.80% while the volatility levels for the past 30 days are set at 2.65% for Fortive Corporation.
+The simple moving average for the period of the last 20 days is 1.66% for FTV stocks with a simple moving average of -14.32% for the last 200 days.

 Analysts’ Opinion of FTV